Jalen McDaniels' career night leads Hornets past Thunder

 Maledon scored 14 of his points in the fourth quarter and was 9 of 18 from the floor.

-Pokusevski was 9 of 14 and 7 of 11 from behind the 3-point line to set a Thunder rookie record for 3-pointers in a game.
+Pokusevski was 9 of 14 and 7 of 11 from behind the 3-point arc to set a Thunder rookie record for 3-pointers in a game.

 --Field Level Media